cefeidas/Mildew-Detection-in-Cherry-Leaves/README.md

 - **Jupyter Notebook**: Installation instructions available on [Jupyter.org](https://jupyter.org/install).
 - **Python Libraries**: Necessary libraries such as TensorFlow, NumPy, Pandas, Matplotlib, Seaborn, and Keras, can be installed from the `requirements.txt` file.
 - **Dataset**: Access to the cherry leaves dataset is required for model training and evaluation.

+#### Launching Jupyter Notebooks

+Once Jupyter Notebook is installed, you can launch it to interact with the project's detailed analysis and model development notebooks.
+Follow these simple steps:

+1. Open your command line interface (CLI).
+2. Navigate to the directory where your Jupyter Notebooks are located.
+3. Run the following command to start Jupyter Notebook: jupyter notebook --NotebookApp.token='' --NotebookApp.password=''
+4. This command will open Jupyter Notebook in your default web browser.
+5. From the Jupyter interface, you can open and run individual notebooks to explore the project's analysis and models.

+Note: The `--NotebookApp.token='' --NotebookApp.password=''` flags are optional and are used to disable the token and password for ease of access.
+It's recommended to use these flags only in a secure and trusted environment.

 ### Python Library Versions